About the Saint Paul Grand Round Project

 The southern half of the Saint Paul Grand Round is already in place; completion of the northern half will offer a quantum leap in connectivity, usefulness and accessibility for the city’s walking, biking and transportation and recreation networks.
 This project will increase activity and vitality on our streets and public spaces by making them more accessible for a wider range of users.

 Planning for the northern half of the Grand Round system (from Burns Avenue in Dayton’s Bluff to Pelham Boulevard in Union Park, through Johnson Parkway, Wheelock Parkway and Pelham Boulevard) will begin this summer - and we need your participation and ideas!

 Historical Context for the Saint Paul Grand Round

-The goal of this project is to work toward completion of the bicycle and pedestrian loop.
-Funds have been allocated through the 8 80 Vitality Fund to complete the design of the northern segment and implement portions of the project along Wheelock Parkway, Johnson Parkway, and Pelham Blvd.
+The Goal of this project is to work towards completion of the bicycle and pedestrian loop.
+Funds have been allocated through the 8-80 Initiative to complete design development of the northern segment and implement portions of the project along Wheelock Parkway, Johnson Parkway, and Pelham Blvd.